rbind/blog.jemu.name/content/posts/2014/2014-05-31-i-just-wanted-to-rewatch-stargate/index.md

 The second function, `initializeEpisodes`, sounds funky, but really ~~isn't~~ is.
 The idea is to use the `SG1$seasons`object to get a template for the episodes dataset, y'know, one row for every episode with episode number, season, and episode ID in the common sXXeYY format (which requires the `pad`function above).
 The next part is the biggie: Getting the info for each and every episode of the show, which requires a lot of API calls (At least for shows like *SG-1* with >200 episodes).
 You could probably be smarter about the way the calls are made, like for example making use of the `*apply`family of functions to get rid of the legacy-looking `for`loop (Because if there's one thing I learned about R, it's that for loops are boring and slow and smell funky, and vectorization and `lapply`-like functions are totally fine & dandy & such).
-Also, you probably don't need to inititalize the episode dataset like I did, but I did.
+Also, you probably don't need to initialize the episode dataset like I did, but I did.
 And now it's there.

 And now, we're pretty much good to go.
 What you got now is a `data.frame`in `SG1$episodes`that contains all the episode data: Episode number, ID, season, title, rating, url, how many votes it got and whatnot.
 Even the `overview`field is included, because *#YOLOSWAG* or whatever.
 You also have the season data in `SG1$seasons`, which is kind of boring.
 Let's throw some more data at that.